-What if, after you’ve taken your vows of marriage, your spouse suddenly refuses to go to work one morning.
-More days pass by and your spouse tells you that she will not be returning to work- possibly for good.
-To that point you had been a stay at home spouse taking care of the home and all of the responsibilities that come along with it.
+What if, after you've taken your vows of marriage, your spouse suddenly refuses to go to work one morning.
+More days pass by, and your spouse tells you that she will not be returning to work- possibly for good.
+To that point, you had been a stay-at-home spouse taking care of the home and all of the responsibilities that come along with it.
 That was the understanding that you and your spouse had before you got married as well.
-Now, you have been married for a significant amount of time and that decision has been forced upon you.
+Now, you have been married for a significant amount of time, and that decision has been forced upon you.

-If you and your spouse are married, living together and not filing for divorce then a judge cannot force either one of you to get a job to support the other.
+If you and your spouse are married, living together, and not filing for divorce, then a judge cannot force either one of you to get a job to support the other.
 If you are familiar with family law courts and family lawsuits, then you know that the friends and neighbors that we have in our community do more than enough to keep these judges busy on any given day.
 The last thing a judge will want to do is weigh in on a private, family matter that does not relate to a law contained in the Texas Family Code.

 Can you sue your spouse independent of a divorce lawsuit?

-Some folks are under the impression that there is still a law on the books that prohibits one spouse from testifying against the other spouse regarding communications that they made to one another during their marriage.
+Some folks are under the impression that there is still a law on the books that prohibits one spouse from testifying against the other spouse regarding communications they made to one another during their marriage.
 This is no longer the case, however.
-It is common for spouses to testify against one another in conjunction with their divorce cases in today’s legal world.
-This is also true in most instances where you or your spouse have filed a lawsuit against the other that is not in conjunction with a divorce.
+It is common for spouses to testify against one another in conjunction with their divorce cases in today's legal world.
+This is also true in most instances where you or your spouse have filed a lawsuit against the other, not in conjunction with a divorce.

-What if you are not married to the person that you are living with?
+What if you are not married to the person you are living with?
 Can you create a property agreement with that person that is enforceable in court?